Bi-Encoder Cascades for Efficient Image Search: Introduction

+While our approach reduces image encoding lifetime costs, it increases image encoding costs for the first few queries when the cache for $I_{\textrm{large}}$ embeddings is still mostly empty.
+In other words, our approach increases early query latency.
+We construct deep cascades with more than two image encoders and show that they mitigate increases in early query latency.

-In practice, it is possible for over 90\% of all documents in $\gD$ to never be included in any search result over the lifetime of a large-scale search engine \cite{googlesearchstats}.
-This means that our technique would evaluate $I_l$ on less than 10\% of $\gD$, resulting in significant lifetime computational savings.
-In this work we make the following contributions: \begin{itemize} \item We introduce a novel cascading algorithm for fast TIR. \item We show that our algorithm speeds up TIR on standard benchmarks by over 3x at no reduction in search quality. \item We investigate the benefits of deep cascades and demonstrate a 2x reduction in query latency. \end{itemize}
+In this work, we make the following contributions: \begin{itemize}[nosep,topsep=0pt] \item We introduce and formalize the small-world search scenario as an the interesting setting for optimizing TIR. \item We introduce a cascading algorithm for fast TIR with bi-encoders in a small-world search scenario. \item We show that our algorithm reduces TIR image encoding costs on standard benchmarks by up to 6x at no reduction in search quality. \item We investigate the benefits of deep cascades and demonstrate a reduction in early query latency between 1.75x and 2x. \end{itemize}